VivaanMalik/AI/README.md

 #### optimizer
 > class StochasticGradientDescent(learning_rate = 0.01, load_param = None)
 > ```
-> learning_rate - affects change in weights and biases
+> learning_rate: affects change in weights and biases
-> load_param - this does not need to be filled out
+> load_param: this does not need to be filled out
 > ```

 > class SGDMomentum(momentum_coeff = 0.9, learning_rate = 0.01, load_param = None)
 > ```
-> momentum_coeff - affects how much of the previous momentum is retained
+> momentum_coeff: affects how much of the previous momentum is retained
-> learning_rate - affects change in weights and biases
+> learning_rate: affects change in weights and biases
-> load_param - this does not need to be filled out
+> load_param: this does not need to be filled out
 > ```

 > class NesterovAcceleratedGradient(momentum_coeff = 0.9, learning_rate = 0.01, load_param = None)
 > ```
-> momentum_coeff - affects how much of the previous momentum is retained
+> momentum_coeff: affects how much of the previous momentum is retained
-> learning_rate - affects change in weights and biases
+> learning_rate: affects change in weights and biases
-> load_param - this does not need to be filled out
+> load_param: this does not need to be filled out
 > ```

 > class RMSProp(decay_rate = 0.9, learning_rate = 0.01, load_param = None)
 > ```
-> decay_rate - affects how fast the change in weights and biases change
+> decay_rate: affects how fast the change in weights and biases change
-> learning_rate - affects change in weights and biases
+> learning_rate: affects change in weights and biases
-> load_param - this does not need to be filled out
+> load_param: this does not need to be filled out
 > ```

 > class Adam(first_moment_decay_rate = 0.9, second_moment_decay_rate = 0.999, learning_rate = 0.001, timestep = 0)
 > ```
-> first_moment_decay_rate - affects mean
+> first_moment_decay_rate: affects mean
-> second_moment_decay_rate - affects variance
+> second_moment_decay_rate: affects variance
-> learning_rate - affects change in weights and biases
+> learning_rate: affects change in weights and biases
-> timestep - this does not need to be filled out
+> timestep: this does not need to be filled out
-> load_param - this does not need to be filled out
+> load_param: this does not need to be filled out
 > ```

 ---